 Ordering Rules for Wavefront Application

-The invocations of element access functions in our for_loop template from PR0075R0 invoked with an execution policy of type vector_execution_policy are permitted to execute in an unordered fashion in the calling thread, unsequenced with respect to one another within the calling thread, but restricted by the “wavefront application” ordering constraints explained below.
+The invocations of element access functions in our for_loop template from PR0075R1 invoked with an execution policy of type vector_execution_policy are permitted to execute in an unordered fashion in the calling thread, unsequenced with respect to one another within the calling thread, but restricted by the “wavefront application” ordering constraints summarized below and formalized in the proposed wording in Section 4.

 Let f be a function called for each argument list in a sequence of argument lists.
 Let c and d denote (possibly equal) contexts that do not contain a NaN.
 Let Xc,i denote the evaluation of expression X within context c on the ith call, and likewise for Yd,i, Xc,j, and Yd,j.
 The direct side effects of a an expression X are those caused by evaluating X, but not including side effects caused by evaluating its sub-expressions.
 Wavefront application of f requires that if i<j then: